dominikrys/dominikrys.github.io/content/posts/squid-transparent-proxy/index.md

 ---
-title: "A Modern Way to Configure Squid as a Transparent Proxy"
+title: "An Up-To-Date Guide on Configuring Squid as a Transparent Proxy"
 date: 2021-04-10T10:08:45+01:00
 cover:
     image: "img/squid-logo.png"